Meet Our Current Fall Teachers

 Debra Klingler has been a MALT dance instructor since 1994.
 She teaches a wide array of partner dances, including ballroom, swing and Latin dancing throughout the Philadelphia area, and can be found enjoying dancing with her students and partners in many local dance clubs.

-Nathan Alling Long grew up in rural Appalachia, earned an Ma and MFA in literature and creative writing, and now lives in Philadelphia while teaching at Stockton University in NJ.
+Nathan Long grew up in rural Appalachia, earned an Ma and MFA in literature and creative writing, and now lives in Philadelphia while teaching at Stockton University in NJ.
 Their work appears on NPR, and in over 100 publications, including Best Short Fictions 2023, Best Microfictions 2020, Tin House, Master’s Review, Electric Lit, and Witness.
 The Origin of Doubt, their collection of fifty short fictions, was a 2019 Lambda Award finalist.
 Nathan has been writing and teaching about flash fiction for over 20 years and still loves reading a new flash story.

 Paul Martin has been teaching regularly since 2000.
 He has trained under internationally recognized Masters in QiGong, Tai Chi, and Healing Arts.
 He has taught several times at the prestigious National QiGong Association Conference.